mjctechguy/dotfiles/README.md

 **Extras**

-Font Awesome is reqiured for icons used in waybar, but I use this font package instead whihc includes other fonts: https://github.com/gabrielelana/awesome-terminal-fonts
+Font Awesome is reqiured for icons used in waybar, but I use this font package instead which includes other fonts aswell: https://github.com/gabrielelana/awesome-terminal-fonts

 **Credits**